ANL-CEEESA/MIPLearn/docs/about.md

 ### Acknowledgments

-* Based upon work supported by Laboratory Directed Research and Development (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
+* Based upon work supported by **Laboratory Directed Research and Development** (LDRD) funding from Argonne National Laboratory, provided by the Director, Office of Science, of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357, and the **U.S. Department of Energy Advanced Grid Modeling Program** under Grant DE-OE0000875.

 ### References

+If you use MIPLearn in your research, or the included problem generators, we kindly request that you cite the package as follows:

+* **Alinson S. Xavier, Feng Qiu.** *MIPLearn: An Extensible Framework for Learning-Enhanced Optimization*.
+Zenodo (2020).
+DOI: [10.5281/zenodo.4287567](https://doi.org/10.5281/zenodo.4287567)

+If you use MIPLearn in the field of power systems optimization, we kindly request that you cite the reference below, in which the main techniques implemented in MIPLearn were first developed:

-* **Learning to Solve Large-Scale Security-Constrained Unit Commitment Problems.** *Alinson S. Xavier, Feng Qiu, Shabbir Ahmed*.
-INFORMS Journal on Computing (to appear).
-[ArXiv:1902:01696](https://arxiv.org/abs/1902.01697)
+* **Alinson S. Xavier, Feng Qiu, Shabbir Ahmed.** *Learning to Solve Large-Scale Unit Commitment Problems.* INFORMS Journal on Computing (2020).
+DOI: [10.1287/ijoc.2020.0976](https://doi.org/10.1287/ijoc.2020.0976)

 ### License